 We then begin the prototyping and conceptualization, which focuses on the UX (structure) of the app.
 It determines how the design will flow from one screen to another, how users will navigate forward and back, etc. Often, the series of actions users need to take is complex, particularly in large apps with many features.
 The purpose is to simplify and streamline the user journey from point A to point B so that the user can get exactly where they want with the least amount of effort.

-The UI focuses on the style, polish, and refinement of the app: things like color palettes, fonts, spacing of elements, icons, shades, whether to use flat design or skeuomorphism, and so on.
+The UI focuses on the style, polish, and refinement of the app: things like color palettes, fonts, the spacing of elements, icons, shades, whether to use a flat design or skeuomorphism and so on.
 During this stage, we again do brand research to determine what is most fitting for the brand personality and tone.

 Designers work with developers to “break up” the UI into pieces that can then be developed.
 Again, iteration and refinement is a large part of this process so we can create the best user experience and most technically sound product possible.
 The purpose of our integrated process is to allow us to maintain this flexibility and be adaptable to changes without affecting velocity.